arcs-njit-edu/docs/docs/Software/math/MATLAB/matlab_local.md

 ![matlab_profile5](img/GenericProfile5.png){ width=50% height 50%}

 In the "Cluster Details" screen enter the full path to the directory on lochness to store the Matlab job files.
 In the case the directory is $HOME/MDCS.
 MDCS stands for Matlab Distributed Computing Server.
 It is not necessary to name this directory MDCS.
 This directory can be named anything you wish.
 To determine the value of $HOME, logon to lochness.
-For details on how to Logon to Lochness from local computer please see this [link](https://hackmd.io/@absrocks/BJRlQtBVi).
+For details on how to log on to Lochness from local computer please see [Cluster Access](cluster_access.md).
 Once connected to Lochness run the following:

 ```
   login-1-45 ~ >: echo $HOME